All Episodes

 Stupid and legal.

-And I also believe that the people that you listed in the beginning, you know, James Comey, Kim Clapper have said that yes, we cannot guarantee that everybody is going to be completely pure.
+And I also believe that the people that you listed in the beginning, you know, James Comey, Kim Clapper, have said that, yes, we cannot guarantee that everybody is going to be completely pure.

 That doesn't mean that they are against the policy.

-That's what I there's a disconnect there for me.
+There's a disconnect there for me.

 I mean, surely these leaders of the community don't want us getting killed, right?

-Well, I gotta tell you both.
+Yeah, well, I got to tell you both.

-I I'm not willing to gamble with the lives of Americans, and we shouldn't as a country either.
+I'm not willing to gamble with the lives of Americans, and we shouldn't as a country either.

 Jeffrey, you are a dear friend.